psathyrella/partis/readme.md

 # building

+Running `scons` in the top-level directory will build the example binary called `hample`.

     scons

 # examples

-The occasionally dishonest casino example is in `examples/casino.yaml`.
+An example of the occasionally dishonest casino is in `examples/casino.yaml`.
 Run it with:

-    ./hample --hmmfname examples/casino.yaml --seq 666655666613423414513666666666666
+    ./hample --hmmfname examples/casino.yaml --seqs 666655666613423414513666666666666

-This runs the Viterbi algorithm and prints the Viterbi (most probable) path and its log probability.
+This runs the Viterbi algorithm, prints the Viterbi (most probable) path, and its log probability.
-It then runs the Forward algorithm and prints the total log probability of having taken any path.
+It then runs the Forward algorithm and prints the log Forward probability (the probability of taking any path through the HMM).

-The similarly-canonical CPG island example may be found in `examples/cpg.yaml`.
-Run it with:
+The similarly-canonical CPG island example may be found in `examples/cpg.yaml`:

-    ./hample --hmmfname examples/cpg.yaml --seq ACTTTTACCGTCAGTGCAGTGCGCGCGCGCGCGCGCCGTTTTAAAAAACCAATT
+    ./hample --hmmfname examples/cpg.yaml --seqs ACTTTTACCGTCAGTGCAGTGCGCGCGCGCGCGCGCCGTTTTAAAAAACCAATT

-Finally, you will find a pair HMM variant of the CPG island example in `examples/pair-cpg.yaml`:
+To simultaneously emit onto as many sequences as you like (for two sequences we would call this a pair HMM), just tack on more colon-separated sequences:

-    ./hample --pair --hmmfname examples/pair-cpg.yaml --seq CGCCGCACTTTTACCGTCAGTGCAGTGCGCGCGCGCGCGCGCCGTTTTAAAAAACCAATT --seq2 GCGGCGCCTTCGACCGTCAGTGCAGTGCTTGCGCGCGCGAGCCGTTTGCATTAACGCATT
+    ./hample --hmmfname examples/cpg.yaml --seqs CGCCGCACTTTTACCGTCAGTGCAGTGCGC:TGCTTGCGCGCGCGAGCCGTTTGCATTAAC:GCGGCGCAAAAAACCGTCAGTGCAGTGCTT

-The Viterbi path should now be thought of as the most probable single path that the two sequences could have taken together.
-Similarly, the Forward probability is now the total probability, summed over all paths, of these two sequences having taken the same path.
+The Viterbi path should now be thought of as the most probable single path that all of the sequences could have taken together.
+Similarly, the Forward probability is now the total probability, summed over all paths, of these sequences having taken the same path.

 # why ham?